What is (good) web design?

 What we see from a website without scrolling down is referred to as “above the fold”.
 Everything else is “below the fold”.
 Contemporary web design places the most important elements above the fold.

-The standard styles and layout give the website a look, but true design also needs to be practical.
-We like to find what we seek quickly and have it presented fast and easy.
+The standard styles and layout give the website a look, but good web design also needs to be practical.
+We like to find what we seek quickly and easily.
 Therefore, good web design means functionality.
-Major factors that improve web design are:

 SEO boosting elements